rktoomey/rkt-presentations/specs2-presentation/runners/runners.md

 # This old spec: renovated

-The simplest way to make something happen beforehand: use ``Scope`` to leverage implicits that convert
+The simplest way to equip your examples with the state they expect: use ``Scope`` to create a reusable state sandbox and rebase the existing expectations to work with the new setup.

-Stupidity contained, probably even compatible with specs3.
-Yes!

     class BetterIdea extends Specification {